tamirscherf/Rat_features_extraction/README.md

 ## Resultes

-#### Validation of body angle network
+#### Validation of body angle network, less than 5° mean error.

 ![](visualization/Body_Angle_Linear_Loss_Validation_Graph.png)

 #### Video of un-tagged data
 A prediction of the body angle network over 42000 frames, from a 15 second long video.
 Those frames are combined again for a video, together with an arrow visualizing the predictions of the net.
+The inference latency is 0.03 milliseconds per frame.

 [![](http://img.youtube.com/vi/kqMZotVtYfY/0.jpg)](http://www.youtube.com/watch?v=kqMZotVtYfY)